tpaknok/EcoCoMix/README.md

 devtools::install_github("tpaknok/CPR",build_vignettes=TRUE,force=TRUE)
 ```

+# Background

 While species are known to be non-independent due to shared evolutionary
-history, this is rarely considered in community-level analysees.
+history, this is rarely considered in community-level analyses.
-Additionally, communities are not statisitcally indepedent if there are
+Additionally, communities are not statistically indepedent if there are
 species overlap (which is often the case).

 The analysis accounts for non-independence between species within
-communities using GLS.
-The main function would be “get_comm_pair_r”,
+communities using Bayesian GLMM.
-which requries two inputs: a site-species matrix, and a
-variance-covariance matrix based on phylogenetic tree.

-Compositional matrices in presence/absence, number of individuals,
+Composition matrices in presence/absence, number of individuals, percent
-percent cover, biomass etc can be used.
-Matrices based on scoring
+cover, biomass etc can be used.
+Matrices based on scoring systems with
-systems with uneven intervals can also be used (e.g., DAFOR), but this
+uneven intervals can also be used (e.g., DAFOR), but this can lead to
-can lead to interpretation issues.
+interpretation issues.

 Users can calculate the variance-covariance matrix based on any
-phylogenetic model (e.g. vcv in package ape is based on Brownian
+phylogeny model (e.g. Brownian motions).
-Motion).

 If the resulting variance-covariance matrix is not positive definite,
 nearPD from the Matrix package will be applied to find the nearest